Wednesday, November 15, 2023

 I knew time was running short now, and that I only had time to visit the upper slot at best, so I headed downstream as fast as I could going through a tanglewood thicket of cottonwoods, junipers, willows, and vines that all rooted themselves right in the tiny perennial stream.
 There was an occasional clear section that ran over the bedrock, but it was a tough scramble of about 3/4 of a mile just to get the welcome opening and easy walking of the slot section.

 It's was a beautiful walk through the undulating walls of conglomerate rock.
-The cliffs were anywhere from 30 to 70 feet high and gave way dry, grassy hilltops where sotol stalks shined against the pure blue October sky.
+The cliffs were anywhere from 30 to 70 feet high and gave way to dry, grassy hilltops where sotol stalks shined against the pure blue October sky.
 Much of the canyon was a bit wider than some would call a slot, but some passages were quite narrow, especially one where a cottonwood was crammed in adjacent to a tiny water fall.
 I had to walk on the ledge of tree roots that clung to the rock in order to get down to the lower level.

 There was a moss covered spring that dripped from the rock walls of the canyon sides.
 There were a few lone cottonwoods or box elders in places, but much of the canyon was just the stream, gravel and bare rock.